dell-research-harvard/linktransformer/README.md

 ## Coming soon
 - FAISS GPU, cuDF, cuML and cuGraph integration
-- Convenience wrapper to use our models (trained on UN products and Wikidata)
 - Integration of other modalities in this framework (Vision/Multimodal models)
 - Hard negative mining for efficient training